Language Translation Methods

 • This approach is designed to yield translated versions of PRO-CTCAE and the Ped-PRO-CTCAE module that are conceptually equivalent to the English version, and readily understood by the target population.

-• PRO-CTCAE is currently available in more than 30 languages.
-Additional translations are in development and will be posted upon completion.
+• PRO-CTCAE has been validated in more than 50 languages.
+Additional translations are in development and testing and will be posted upon completion.

 • The Ped-PRO-CTCAE module is currently available in English, Simplified Chinese, and Italian.
 Additional language versions are in development.